Newport Beach, California: Newport Harbor and Newport Bay

 Newport Harbor is a semi-artificial harbor that was formed by dredging Newport Bay estuary during the early 1900s.
 Several artificial islands were built, which are now covered with private homes: Newport Island, Balboa Island, Little Balboa Island, Collins Island, Bay Island, Harbor Island, Lido Isle, and Linda Isle.

 Newport Harbor once supported maritime industries such as boatbuilding, shipbuilding, and commercial fishing, but today it is used mostly for recreation.
 Its shores are occupied mostly by private homes and private docks.
 Newport Harbor has approximately 9,000 boats and is one of the largest recreational boat harbors on the U.S. west coast.
-It's a popular destination for all boating activities, including sailing, fishing, rowing, canoeing, kayaking, and paddleboarding.
+It is a popular destination for all boating activities, including sailing, fishing, rowing, canoeing, kayaking, and paddleboarding.

 Commercial maritime operations today include the Catalina Flyer ferry to Catalina Island, harbor tours, sport fishing, whale watching day trips, and charters as well as a few small commercial fishing boats.

 Newport Bay is divided by the Pacific Coast Highway bridge, which is too low for most sailboats and very large boats to pass under.
 North of the bridge is referred to as Upper Newport Bay, or the Back Bay.
 South of the bridge is commonly called Lower Newport Bay, or Newport Harbor.
 However the Back Bay also has harbor facilities, especially the marina and launch ramp at Newport Dunes Marina.

 The north end of the Newport Harbor channels surrounding Lido Isle has several small business centers and was at one time used as a home by the fishing fleets.
 On the North East side of the channel, the Lido Marina Village now acts as the local port to many "Newport Party Boats" that can be rented for events, as well as small merchants and local restaurants.
 It also hosts the area boat show each year, and an organic "Farmers Market" on Sundays, in addition to being the port for the local Gondola Company.
 In 2014, the center was closed for a renovation.
 The Lido Village was reopened in 2017 after a complete renovation.

 In 1927, a home was built at the mouth of the entrance of Newport Harbor that came to be known as the China House of China Cove.
 The home was built using traditional Chinese architecture.
 It was a landmark in the Newport Beach Harbor until it was demolished in the 1980s.
 Some of the original roof can be seen on a home located in the China Cove.

 Upper Newport Bay is an estuary that was formed by a prehistoric flow of the Santa Ana River.
 Today it is fed by a small stream from San Diego Creek.
 Much of Upper Newport Bay is a protected natural area known as the Upper Newport Bay Ecological Reserve, established in 1975.